-Three Other Things to See at the Cabrillo Monument
+Two Other Things to See at the Cabrillo Monument

 - Over 25,000 gray whales pass through Point Loma on their yearly migration from the Arctic to Baja California.
 The spouting whales can be spotted from this high vantage point.
 Viewing is best in winter (January and February).
 Consider a San Diego whale watching tour if you’d like a closer look.